-Imran Siddiqui joined WCS-India in 2013 and is currently working as Senior Director - Conservation.
+Imran Siddiqui joined WCS-India in 2013.
 He obtained his Masters in Wildlife Biology and Conservation from NCBS-WCS MSc Programme.
 He is currently serving as an external expert to guide Forest Departments of Andhra Pradesh and Telangana in tiger and prey monitoring.

 Imran is credited for the incorporation of 2000 sq km of critical forest habitat of Kawal Wildlife Sanctuary under the Project Tiger.
 Additionally, he was responsible for increasing the area of Nagarjunasagar Srisailam Tiger Reserve to almost 6000 sq km from 3500 sq km previously.